dnj/laravel-ticketing/README.md

 ---

 ℹ️ **Note**
-> By default, the log is recorded for all CRUD methods.
+> By default, the log is recorded for create,update and delete methods.
 If you want it not to be saved, follow the code below

 Example :